d3x0r/sack.vfs/README.md

 - 1.3.117(in progress)
     - Make TLS hostname checks less optional.
 Add hooks to TCP for TLS host specification.
     - Make default server module check for SSL_HOST environment when SSL_PATH is specified for certificate chain.
+    - Improve specification of hosts and certificates for TCP connections with TLS enabled.
 - 1.3.116
     - Set blank headers object if the request had no headers, instead of not setting headers to a value.
     - Fix getting server name extension for TLS connections to be ready in time for 'connect' event.